NLastya/NLastya/README.md

 __About me:__
 - 👋 Hi, I’m @NLastya
-- 👀 I’m junior frontend developer
+- 👀 I’m frontend developer
-- 🌱 I’m currently use techonologies: JS+HTML+CSS, JS React.
+- 🌱 I’m currently use techonologies: JS React, Vue Js, Typescript, websockets and other.
 - 📫 How to reach me: nlastya1994@mail.ru

 __Languages and Tools:__